songzc18/HEP-EEG/README.md

 This package aims to offer a clean and minimal alternative to large EEG frameworks while remaining fully compatible with **MNE-Python**.

+For full function descriptions, see the API documentation (`API.md`).

 ---

 ## Installation